fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/installation/install-fusionexport-server.md

 ## Linux

 In case of Linux you need to install a few dependecies listed below.
-If you are using Linux distribution which support Debian package manager for example Ubuntu, Debian then choose `DEB`.
+If you are using a Linux distribution which support Debian package manager for example Ubuntu, Debian then choose `DEB`.
 If you are using RPM based distributions like Red Hat, Centos then choose `RPM`.
 Now open the terminal and run respective commands:

 <div class="code-wrapper">
     <ul class='code-tabs extra-tabs'>